-The ACFE (Association of Certified Fraud Examiners) Global Fraud Study disclosed that a typical business loses an average of 5% of income each year because of fraud.
+The ACFE (Association of Certified Fraud Examiners) Global Fraud Study disclosed that a typical business loses an average of 5% of its income yearly because of fraud.
 Universally, this translates to deficits of roughly $3.7 trillion, according to anti-fraud experts.

 Furthermore, other than lost income, there are also unforeseen costs.
 For example – decreased productivity, low employee morale, tarnished brand images, and ruined reputations resulted from personnel and employer fraud.

-Despite such sobering fraud statistics, do not think that it is too late to acquire the latest information and implement proactive methods that avoid, detect, and investigate prospective acts of business fraud.
+Despite such sobering fraud statistics, do not think it is too late to acquire the newest information and implement proactive methods that avoid, detect, and investigate prospective acts of business fraud.
 There are facts that you need to be aware of concerning the different types of fraud performed in the workplace.
-You also need to learn what can be done to create powerful controls in vulnerable regions of your organization.
+It would be best if you also learned what can be done to create powerful controls in vulnerable regions of your organization.

 Small Businesses Suffer Bigger Monetary Losses

-Although both small and large businesses fall victim to fraud.
-The ACFE discovered that businesses with fewer than 100 employees are most susceptible compared to their superior equivalents.
+Although small and large businesses fall victim to fraud, the ACFE discovered that companies with fewer than 100 employees are more susceptible than their superior equivalents.
 Larger companies are more likely to implement anti-fraud practices, such as internal departmental audits, hotlines, and employee fraud training.
-In smaller companies, they are less likely to execute similar anti-fraud measures that detect fraud sooner.
+Smaller companies are less likely to execute similar anti-fraud measures that detect fraud sooner.

 Fraud Creating a Monetary Impact on Businesses

-According to the ACFE, cybercrime and identity theft (specifically credit card abuse) are among the biggest common means of fraud in small-scale businesses.
-Unfortunately, small companies suffer a bigger financial hit due to unscrupulous behavior in their business.
+According to the ACFE, cybercrime and identity theft (specifically credit card abuse) are among small-scale businesses’ most common forms of fraud.
+Unfortunately, small companies suffer a more significant financial hit due to unscrupulous behavior in their business.

-ACFE’s statistics reveal that thought corruption cases and asset misappropriation causes significant losses to businesses.
-The most monetary damage with a median of $1 million is due to financial statement fraud.
+ACFE’s statistics reveal that corruption cases and asset misappropriation cause significant business losses.
+The most monetary damage, with a median of $1 million, is due to financial statement fraud.

-Another source of trouble for businesses looking to maintain insurance claims and costs is workers’ compensation fraud.
+Workers ‘ compensation fraud is another source of trouble for businesses looking to maintain insurance claims and costs.
 The NICB (National Insurance Crime Bureau) has estimated that approximately 25%, or $7.2 billion per annum, is because of workers’ compensation fraud that businesses have to suffer.
-If a business considers its bookkeeping records, they might be able to calculate their business’s fraud statistics specifically.
+If a business considers its bookkeeping records, it can precisely calculate its business fraud statistics.

 Research has shown that fraud is indiscriminate of industry, employer size, or geography.
 Therefore, it is vital to take active steps to avoid and mitigate the impacts of fraudulent activity.

-CFE fraud experts indicate that anti-fraud regulations’ implementation supports reducing monetary losses and the duration of fraud schemes.
-Decreasing the spell of fraud is critical because the lengthier the fraud lasts, the more financial damage it can cause to a business.
+CFE fraud experts indicate that implementing anti-fraud regulations supports reducing monetary losses and the duration of fraud schemes.
+Decreasing the spell of fraud is critical because the longer the fraud lasts, the more financial damage it can cause a business.

 Best Practices for Detecting and Preventing Fraud

-Some practices have proven to be particularly successful at detecting and preventing and fraud in businesses:
+Some practices have proven to be particularly successful at detecting and preventing fraud in businesses:

 - Instituting an anti-fraud hotline